-Next fiscal year, FY2022-FY2023, will be initial implementation year of the new strategic plan approved by the Board in August 2022.
-The Board-approved FY22-23 workplan outlines specific actions related to each of the new strategic plan goals.
-To ensure alignment of strategy and resources, department workplans and budgets support the organizational workplan and budget.
-Progress on the workplan is reported quarterly, while success stories are document and shared throughout the year.
+Next fiscal year will the second implementation year of the strategic plan.
+The Board-approved FY23-24 workplan outlines specific actions related to each of the new strategic plan goals.
+To ensure alignment of strategy and resources, department workplans, and budgets support the organizational workplan and budget.
+Progress on the workplan is reported quarterly, while success stories are documents and shared throughout the year.

-Key Initiatives for FY2022-2023
+Key Initiatives for FY2023-24

-- Continuing to implement key recommendations of CONNECT Beyond, regional mobility initiative. - Completing the update to the five year regional Comprehensive Economic Development strategy. - Continued regional response to and support of COVID-19 relief and recovery, including planning and implementation of specific projects funded by American Rescue Plan Act State and Local Fiscal Recovery Funds. - Continued deployment of innovative service model for supporting older adults during COVID-19, including preparing for additional waves of the virus and monitoring federal CARES Act and ARPA funding. - Supporting dislocated workers, career seekers and businesses in need of workforce services. - Developing and submitting applications for federal competitive grants to support work in economic development, transportation, resilience, and other areas. - Implementing the Pay and Classification Study to update job classification, assess market competitiveness of salaries, review benefit and create pathways for growth within the organization.
+- Continuing to implement key recommendations of CONNECT Beyond, Prosperity for All regional plans and providing guidance to local governments in how they can support implementation. - Launching new programming directed at supporting the unique needs of smaller local governments in our region. - Beginning work on regional resilience, climate, and digital inclusion planning. - Continued development of new, innovative services for supporting older adults during COVID-19, including preparing for the reduction in federal ARPA funding and its impact across the region. - Supporting dislocated workers, career seekers, and businesses in need of workforce services. - Developing and submitting applications for federal competitive grants to support work in economic development, transportation, resilience, and other areas. - Transitioning to a new IT managed service provider and enhancing organization wide cyber security practices.